olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part2.md

 Firefox to use http://localhost/dns-query as my DoH endpoint and it will then proxy the requests through Tor to a public DoH resolver.
-This was a dead end: Firefox requires DoH hosts to be HTTPS.
+This was a dead end: Firefox requires DoH hosts to be HTTPS (and in fact, this reuqirement comes directly from [RFC 8484, Section 5][rfc/8484/5]).
 I can't get a valid certificate for localhost.
 I also considered doing this with a [proxy auto configuration][mdn/pac] (PAC) script, but I couldn't make Firefox use it.

 The only way I got Firefox to accept my custom DoH server was to set it up on a publicly available host, with a domain name and a